 London has also seen an impressive rise, with its boroughs coming together to see a growth of 7% throughout the capital – meaning boroughs such as Hackney and Sutton have some of the strongest local economies in the UK overall.

 On the other hand, things aren’t looking as good in Scotland.
 North of the border, there has only been a 2% business growth, with Aberdeen actually seeing a 12% decrease in large companies in operation.

 Could you boost your personal economy?

 Have you been pinching the pounds throughout lockdown?
 There could be a smarter way for you to save.
-With Raisin UK, you can compare competitive savings accounts to find the best solution for you.
+With Raisin UK, you can compare competitive savings accounts, including fixed rate bonds, notice savings accounts and easy access accounts, to find the best solution for you.

 Using multiple data sources from ONS and the Commons Library including:

 - Growth of large businesses